GSA/search.digitalgov.gov/_posts/2018-03-28-six-months-in.md

 tags: indexing roadmap
 ---

-In September 2017 we announced that we would be moving away from using commercial search engines as our primary source of web results.
+In September 2017 [we announced](/blog/searchgov-blog.html) that we would be moving away from using commercial search engines as our primary source of web results.
 This was driven by Google’s announcement that they would be sunsetting their Site Search API at the end of March 2018, and our desire to have more control over the quality, coverage, and cost of our web results than we were able to achieve with Bing.

 We’d like to update you on our progress and share some lessons learned.
 Over the past months we’ve worked with many of you and listened to the challenges you face in your particular environments.
 In the fall we believed that encouraging agencies towards using our i14y indexing API was the best way to go.
 Having lived into it, we now know that we need to focus on indexing content directly off of your websites, leveraging structured lists of URLs known as XML sitemaps.
-The lessons here are presented in the order we learned them.
+The lessons here are presented in the order we learned them, and we've updated the [indexing FAQs](/blog/searchgov-faqs-indexing.html) to reflect the current approach.

 ## Lessons Learned